-Like the broader real estate community NMHC and NAA understand that the future stability of the property insurance market and its ability to withstand the continued occurrence of catastrophic events must remain a top concern of our sector.
-With floods being the most common natural disaster in the United States, the NFIP ensures that affordable flood insurance is available at all times, in all market conditions for every at-risk rental property.
+Because of the challenges in the broader property insurance market, it is absolutely critical that the NFIP is reauthorized and reformed to ensure its long-term viability.
+Ensuring that the NFIP is able to continue to ensure that affordable flood insurance is available at all times, in all market conditions for every at-risk rental property is essential.
 These include more than just high-rise multifamily properties in urban centers and extend across every state to include rental homes of all sizes and types.
-Ensuring that all rental properties continue to have access to affordable, quality flood insurance through the NFIP is a top priority for our membership to not only protect their property investment, but to help manage the increasing costs of providing housing that is affordable.
+The reauthorization and reform of the NFIP remains a top priority for our membership to not only protect their property investments but to help manage the increasing costs of providing housing that is affordable.

+At the same time, it is essential that Congress do more to prioritize community resiliency and ensure flood prevention and mitigation measures are widely available and affordable to property owners of all types.
+Resiliency, mitigation and a stable and affordable NFIP are all important parts of a comprehensive strategy that is needed to protect our communities and our residents.
 We acknowledge that the NFIP comes with its challenges and agree that further reforms are necessary to protect the long-term financial viability of the program.
-As Congress looks to make further reforms to the program to improve the program's long-term affordability and solvency, outlined below are the multifamily industry's priorities as we move towards reform and reauthorization of the NFIP this year.
-We believe these proposals could offer significant improvements to the efficiency, affordability and long-term health of the NFIP for the multifamily industry.
+As Congress looks to reform the program to improve the program's long-term affordability and solvency, outlined below are the multifamily industry's priorities as we move towards reauthorization of the NFIP this year.
+We believe these proposals could offer significant improvements to the efficiency, affordability, and long-term health of the NFIP for the multifamily industry.

-• Long-Term Authorization: The NFIP has been operating on a series of short-term extensions that began in 2008.
+Long-Term Authorization - The NFIP has been operating on a series of short-term extensions that began in 2008.
 The stop-gap measures continually create an environment of uncertainty for multifamily property owners and managers who rely on this program for coverage in the absence of a high level of private sector participation.
 In the unfortunate times of a lapse in NFIP authorization, many real estate transactions across both the residential and commercial sectors cannot legally be closed without this critical protection in place.
+NMHC and NAA strongly urge Congress to prevent disruption in the marketplace and pass a long-term reauthorization of the NFIP that maintains the government's backstop before it is set to expire on September 30, 2023, because the NFIP remains the primary source of flood coverage for multifamily developers, owners and operators.